Thursday, August 26, 2021

 Watched Local Hero this weekend.
 So good.
 I saw it when it first came out in 1983 but haven’t seen it again in many, many years.
 It holds up well after all this time.
 Still charming.
 Still quirky.
 Burt Lancaster still perfect as Felix Happer, the comet-obsessed CEO of an oil company who wants to buy a small Scottish village and turn it into a petroleum processing facility.
 Peter Riegert still good as MacIntyre (Mac, for short), the not-entirely-unlikeable yuppie sent to acquire the town, though he’d rather do everything by telex (google it).
 And the town and its inhabitants – enchanting and winsome, as always.
 Whimsy can sour over the years, but that's not the case with this film.

 Bill Forsythe wrote and directed.
-To judge by the many extras on this Criterion Collection release, his sensibilities are far more abstract than one would suppose.
-He emphasizes several times that he wanted MacIntyre to be as bland and nebulous a person as possible, he didn’t want a strong and domineering leading man.
-Mac’s assistant Danny, played by a young and goofy (and pre-Dr. Who) Peter Capaldi has a much more forceful personality.
+To judge by the many extras on this Criterion Collection release, Forsythe's sensibilities are far more abstract than one would suppose.
+He emphasizes several times that he wanted MacIntyre to be as bland and nebulous a person as possible; he didn’t want a strong and domineering leading man.
+Mac’s assistant Danny, played by a young and goofy Peter Capaldi has a much more forceful personality.
 As Forsythe points out, if Local Hero had been given the typical Hollywood treatment the two characters would have been merged into one.
 No doubt.
 And Mac would have been a manly type with a love interest (in the actual film Capaldi gets the love interest, not Riegert).
-And instead of a charming and eccentric oil millionaire there would have been some unbearable asshole as the heavy (think of the EPA Administrator from Ghostbusters).
-And of course our leading man would have put that son-of-a-bitch in his place at the end of the film, and probably become rich and famous in the process.
-Then freeze-frame on our victorious hero, cue the rock-n-roll (Journey, Pointer Sisters, Bob Seger, etc.), fade to black, roll the credits.
+And instead of a charming and eccentric oil millionaire there would have been some unbearable asshole as the bad guy (think of the EPA Administrator from Ghostbusters).
+And of course our leading man would have put that heartless son-of-a-bitch in his place at the end of the film.
+And he probably would've become rich and famous in the process.
+Then freeze-frame on our victorious hero, cue the rock-n-roll (Journey, Pointer Sisters, Bob Seger, etc.), fade to black, and roll the credits.
 I think it was federal law that every comedy in '80s had to end this way.

 Burt Lancaster